Sexually Transmitted Infections (STIs)

 Prevention

-- Avoiding vaginal, oral or anal sex is the best way to prevent STDs.
+- Avoiding vaginal, oral, or anal sex is the best way to prevent STIs.

 - Limit the number of sex partners.

-- Condoms, when used consistently and correctly, are highly effective in preventing transmission of HIV and most STDs.
+- Condoms, when used consistently and correctly, are highly effective in preventing transmission of HIV and most STIs.

 - Always use condoms during vaginal and anal sex.